Harold Kreis: Coaching career

 He was hired as Schwenninger Wild Wings head coach for the 2022-23 season.

 Coaching internationally

 Kreis served as assistant coach of the German Men's National Team at three World Championships.
-He was announced as new German head coach on January 30, 2023.
-His tenure will begin after the conclusion of the 2022-23 domestic season.
+He was announced as the new German head coach on January 30, 2023.
+His tenure began after the conclusion of the 2022-23 domestic season.
+He led Germany to a silver medal at the 2023 IIHF World Championship.